The National Museum

 From 10:30 am to 3 pm, except Tuesdays.

 From 10:30 am to 2 pm, on Fridays

 This museum is nearby the Swayambhunath Hill and has a fine display of Himalayan butterflies, snakes, and plants.
 Though it is among the least frequented museums in the Valley, a visit to the museum will show you many rare birds and insect species.

 From 10 am to 4 pm, except on Saturdays and on official government holidays

 It is near Thamel, the main tourist center of Nepal.
 It contains a collection of 30,000 books of Kaiser Shumsher Jung Bahadur Rana.
 Many of the books are romances and adventure-writings from Europe and were imported all the way from England by special order.
 It is said that Kaiser Shumsher knew many of the books by heart and took pride in the diversity of the collection.
 The topics range from esoteric religion to law.
 The gardens at the back are also interesting and the Ministry of Education is located in the complex.

 Museum has a collection of some of the finest pieces of bronze created by Valley artisans and the number of items is about 900.
-With good representations of both Hindu and Buddhist religions, the art work ranges from Malla to the later period.
-The oldest work of art there is believed to be from the llth century AD.
+With good representations of both Hindu and Buddhist religions, the artwork ranges from Malla to the later period.
+The oldest work of art there is believed to be from the 11th century AD.

 From 10 am to 4 pm, and

 From 10 am to 4 pm, on Fridays.